Skip to content

 Overview

-1. Vector Search - Cosine similarity on 1024-dimensional embeddings
+1. Vector Search — Cosine similarity on high-dimensional embeddings for semantic understanding

 By default, both sides see all node properties:

-• Embedding text / vector search: the embedding worker builds text from all node properties plus node labels by default, excluding built-in metadata fields like embedding, has_embedding, timestamps, and similar internal keys.
+• Embedding text / vector search: embeddings are built from all node properties plus node labels by default, excluding built-in metadata fields like embedding, has_embedding, timestamps, and similar internal keys.
 This is configurable through embedding include/exclude settings if you want to restrict which properties contribute to embeddings.

 • BM25 full-text search: BM25 also indexes all node properties.
 A small set of common text fields such as content, text, title, and name are added first for better ranking, but searchability is not limited to those fields.